mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 time.

 1. Create any service container: `mysql`, `postgresql`, `mongodb`, `redis`.
-1. Create cache container to store all volumes as defined in `config.toml` and `Dockerfile` of build image (`ruby:2.6` as in above example).
+1. Create a cache container to store all volumes as defined in `config.toml` and `Dockerfile` of build image (`ruby:2.6` as in above example).
-1. Create build container and link any service container to build container.
+1. Create a build container and link any service container to build container.
-1. Start build container and send job script to the container.
+1. Start the build container, and send a job script to the container.
-1. Run job script.
+1. Run the job script.
 1. Checkout code in: `/builds/group-name/project-name/`.
 1. Run any step defined in `.gitlab-ci.yml`.
-1. Check exit status of build script.
+1. Check the exit status of build script.
-1. Remove build container and all created service containers.
+1. Remove the build container and all created service containers.

 ## How to debug a job locally